 Often, these cases do not see a courtroom.
 The people who have lost the assets tend to think they don’t have any rights in court or that fighting the system is futile.
 Others find it too expensive and see it as losing more than they already have and with no end in sight.
 While it is true that you have rights and can contest to obtain your property, you will be appealing to the same system that thinks it has the right to not only obtain it; but keep it.
 There are people who have sought to retain possession of their assets, but not many are successful.
 In cases like these, you need someone who has a lot of experience and knowledge about Civil Asset Forfeiture.
 This isn’t always something that is possible or even affordable for most people in these situations.
 You can read more about it here.

 Civil Asset Forfeiture is a very serious problem, and it isn’t something that you should take lightly.
 It has been a topic of debate lately and is something that you shouldn’t have to deal with alone.
 If you find yourself the target of a civil asset forfeiture, you should speak with a professional about these matters.
 You will need to find someone who has experience in this focus of the law and knows how the system works.
 You don’t want to trust just any attorney, that will most certainly mean a loss on your part.
 Additionally, you will want someone who specializes in these cases and knows the tactics they require.
-These are tools that will work in your favor.
-You can start your search here.
+Contact today Rhode Island Forfeiture Attorney John E. MacDonald to schedule a free consultation.